maybebyte/anthesis/contact.md

 ## Email

 You can find my email address stored here in plaintext.
-I avoid linking to it directly as a basic form of spam mitigation (otherwise the average bot can scrape the page contents and try to send me unwanted emails).
+I avoid linking to it directly as a basic form of spam mitigation.
+Otherwise, the average bot can scrape the page contents and try to send me unwanted emails.

     https://www DOT anthes DOT is/roAJVp7qzs.txt